Documentation

 }

-The method of getting the authenticated user and logging out the user may vary from application to application.
+The method of getting the authenticated user and logging them out may vary from one application to another.
 Here’s a basic example of doing this with the Spring Security API:

 @Component